- Article (1) Definitions

 Article (56) The Executive Resolutions

-The Minister shall issue the resolutions required for implementing the provisions of this Decree Law and its Executive Regulations.
+The Minister shall issue the resolutions required for implementing the provisions of this Decree by Law and its Executive Regulations.

 Article (57) Repeals